Watershed (broadcasting): Portugal

+Romania

+The watershed on Romanian television is based primarily on age ratings; 12-rated programmes may only be shown after 20:00, 15-rated programmes may only air after 22:00, and 18-rated programmes may only be shown after 00:00.
+The watershed ends at 06:00.

 Serbia

 In 2015, the Serbian broadcasting regulator, the REM (Regulatory body for Electronic Media) introduced a two-tier watershed.
 The watershed is based on the new TV rating system.

 Programmes marked "16" are allowed to be shown only between 10 p.m. and 6 a.m. and may contain coarse language and mild references to gambling, drugs and sex.

 Programmes marked "18" are allowed to be shown only between midnight and 6 a.m. and may contain extensive scenes of drugs and sex.

 Singapore

 Under Infocomm Media Development Authority (IMDA) regulations, the watershed applies for programs rated PG13 (free-to-air television channels) or M18 (pay television channels), which could only be shown between 10 p.m. and 6 a.m.; NC16 and M18 content must also be subjected to edits and correct scheduling before being permitted for broadcast.

 Slovakia

 Slovak law defines a two-tier watershed and TV stations are obliged to show JSO's rating symbols through the entire program and also in promos.

 Programmes given an 15 rating are permitted to broadcast only from 8 p.m. to 6 a.m.
 Programmes given an 18 rating are permitted to be shown only from 10 p.m. to 6 a.m.